Should you be working out while sick, or should you just be resting in bed, can exercise help you recover or will it actually make you worse?

 Fevers cause our body temperatures to rise and it can also cause dehydration, working out will only increase these symptoms, possibly making us even more sick.
 If you have a fever just rest and keep hydrated until the fever has passed.
 Most fevers will pass after 24-48 hours so you won’t have to wait too long.

 It can be difficult for some of us to give the gym a miss, it becomes additive, a habit that is hard to break.
 However when sickness strikes, sometimes we need to rest our bodies.

 Sometimes a compromise will be the best solution, for example you may be feeling well enough to have a light workout.
 Your body may not be able to cope with your usual level of workout intensity, so a light workout may be suitable.
 You could reduce your workout time, use lighter than normal weights or go for a walk instead of the usual run.

-If your sickness is effecting your breathing, bad chesty cough or a swollen or sore throat for example, then you should definitely give it a miss until the symptom subside.
+If your sickness is effecting your breathing, a bad chesty cough, or a swollen or sore throat.
+Then you should definitely give it a miss until the symptoms subside.